 - A member of the Senior Leadership Team has been appointed to coordinate all activity relating to the Covid-19 outbreak.

 - All Unique Senior Care office staff are working from home, apart from the Operations Teams who remain working from their offices whilst strictly observing social distancing and infection control guidelines.

 - Conducting a daily briefing on Covid-19 developments, including updating our contingency plans.

 - Regular two-way communication with our local Public Health department, the NHS and Local Authority.

 - Sharing best practice developments with other care providers.

 Whilst we are focused on continuing to deliver services to our clients, we are now conducting all meetings via phone or video conference.
 We feel by removing any in-person meetings this will help prevent the spread of Covid-19.

-We would like to stress that we want to ensure you receive the care and support you deserve and we will be working very hard over the next few weeks to make that happen in a safe and effective way.
-We will, of course, keep you updated about any decisions in this area as this work progresses.
+Finally, we would like to stress that we want to ensure you receive the care and support you deserve and we are continuing to work very hard to make this happen in a safe and effective way.